 This is another free resource for teachers from The Curriculum Corner.

-The collection includes ideas for introduction, mini-lessons, modeling and practice.
+The unit on determining importance in text includes ideas for introduction, mini-lessons, modeling and practice.

 One important reading strategy for our students is determining importance.
 Students today have access to information but often struggle with pulling out the most important parts of the text.